AlbertoSabater/Robust-and-efficient-post-processing-for-video-object-detection/README.md

 REPP has been tested with Python 3.6.

-Its dependencies can be found the the _repp_requirements.txt_ file.
+Its dependencies can be found in _repp_requirements.txt_ file.

 ```pip install -r repp_requirements.txt```